milakov/int_fastdiv/README.md

 Fast integer division
 =====================

 Integer division is known to be relatively slow on modern CPUs and GPUs.
-The compiler generates ~30 instructions for a single
+The compiler generates ~30 instructions for a single integer division operation:

 ```c++
 int q = n / d;